Causal Multi-fidelity Surrogate Forward and Inverse Models for ICF Implosions: Introduction

 A few attempts to overcome non-causal machine learning (ML) models as well as the highly limited dimensionality of input parameters have been made.
 However, in these attempts, the data utilized was not from simulation codes but rather from semi-analytical models to provide vast amounts of data for training the proposed causal NNs \cite{anirudh2020improved,humbird2018predicting}.
 This may be compared to the largest simulation data set utilized to train non-causal ML models, consisting of $6\times10^4$ samples, which consumed 39 million CPU hours of simulation time and only explored 9 input parameters.
 This underscores the need to speed up simulations to enable higher dimensional problems to be examined \cite{gaffney2014thermodynamic}.

 To reduce the computational demands in developing training data for GP-based BO, multi-fidelity (MF) learning has been explored.
 Traditionally, ICF design has relied on low-fidelity (LF) modeling to initially identify potentially interesting design regions, which are then subsequently explored via selected high-fidelity (HF) modeling \cite{vazirani2021coupling}.
 However, it has recently been observed that this two-step approach can be insufficient: even for simple design problems, a two-step optimization strategy can lead HF searching towards incorrect regions and consequently waste computational resources on parameter regimes far away from the true optimal solution due to the presence of LF optima in distinct regions of the parameter space far from HF optima.
-To address this issue, an iterative MF Bayesian optimization method based on GP Regression that leverages both low- and high-fidelity modeling was proposed \cite{wang2024multifidelity}.
-However, this method utilizes a pre-trained non-causal surrogate forward model for data generation and makes assumptions regarding the ability to combine low- and high-fidelity simulations to navigate to an optimal design.
+To address this issue, an iterative MF BO method based on GP Regression that leverages both low- and high-fidelity modeling was proposed \cite{wang2024multifidelity}.
+However, this method utilizes a pre-trained non-causal surrogate forward model for data generation and makes assumptions regarding the ability to combine low- and high-fidelity simulations to navigate to an optimal design. \revthree{Building on this direction, recent MF BO work has made progress on ICF design optimization.
+Vazirani \textit{et al.}~\cite{vazirani2023coupling} coupled LF (1D xRAGE) and HF (2D xRAGE) simulations in a GP-based MF BO framework to optimize a four-parameter graded-inner-shell design, identifying double-shell capsule configurations with approximately 20\% higher no-burn DT yield than a baseline bilayer using $\sim$35 HF simulations.
+More recently, Peterson \textit{et al.}~\cite{peterson2024icecap} (project ICECap) developed an integrated MF BO workflow that scales to higher-dimensional ICF design: a 17-parameter 1D hohlraum study converged to a high-yield design within a few hundred equivalent LF simulations, and the resulting parameter adjustments (longer second shock, thicker ablator, smaller hohlraum, thinner DT ice) align with the manually-engineered design modifications that produced ignition and target gain at the NIF.
+These works collectively demonstrate that MF BO can reduce HF simulation cost and scale to ICF design spaces of moderate dimensionality.}

-In summary, design optimization and parameter estimation for ICF are difficult due to the prohibitively expensive nature of the forward model.
-While MF modeling has been utilized in a BO setting in an attempt to reduce the computational demands, quantification of computational savings, demonstration of the efficacy of the approach, and the ability to tackle high-dimensional ICF design optimization and parameter estimation inverse problems remains elusive.
-Furthermore, demonstrated self-consistency of the parameter estimates and optimized designs has been limited.
-Finally, the non-causality of BO restricts their use in elucidating important physics, such as relating characteristics of the drive to specific experimental observations, that are needed to propel ICF forward.